apache/singa-doc/README.md

 ## Docs for the Docusaurus Site

-All the docs are located in the `SINGA_ROOT/docs-site/docs/` folder.
+All the docs are located in the `docs` folder.

-documentation for older versions of Apache SINGA, which you can edit in `website/versioned_docs`
+"Versioned documents are placed into `website/versioned_docs/version-${version}`, where `${version}` is the version number you supplied the `version` script...
+If you wish to change the documentation for a past version, you can access the files for that respective version. (https://docusaurus.io/docs/en/versioning.html#storing-files-for-each-version)

+"Documents in the `docs` directory will be considered part of version `next` and they are available, for example, at the URL `docs/next/doc1.html`.
+Documents from the latest version use the URL `docs/doc1.html`" (https://docusaurus.io/docs/en/versioning)

 ## News for the Docusaurus Site

-All the news are located in the `SINGA_ROOT/docs-site/website/blog/` folder.
+All the news are located in the `website/blog/` folder.

-**refer to this page for writing this README: https://github.com/apache/pulsar/tree/master/site2**

 # Editing Content